Two coupled-drive centrifugal fans on the Jitamitra shop floor

 What is the maximum gas temperature your hot-gas fans handle?

-Continuous duty up to 600 °C across the envelope — the Master Facts ceiling — and short transient or startup pulses up to about 750 °C. Above 600 °C continuous we engineer to spec with refractory lining and stepped-up metallurgy.
+Continuous duty up to 500 °C across the envelope — our published ceiling.
+Above 500 °C continuous we engineer to spec with refractory lining and stepped-up metallurgy.
 The fan is built for your stated continuous temperature and your transient excursion case, not a generic rating, so tell us both.

 We quote the wheel and the casing on two separate ladders because the rotating wheel is creep-limited and tops out below the oxidation-limited casing.
 Roughly: carbon steel / IS 2062 to ~250 °C; low-alloy Cr-Mo or 16Mo3 for highly stressed wheels to ~500 °C; austenitic 304H / 321 / 347 to ~650 °C; 309 / 310 / 310S to ~870 °C; Inconel above ~1050 °C. The casing follows carbon steel to ~482-510 °C, then Cr-Mo or austenitic, then 310S, then refractory lining.
 We size the exact grades to your gas temperature and composition.